aws-samples/aws-eda-workshops/workshops/eda-workshop-lsf/docs/run-workload.md

 ## Overview

 This tutorial provides instructions for running an example logic simulation workload in the EDA computing envronment created in the [deployment tutorial](deploy-environment.md) included in this workshop.
-The example workload uses the designs and IP contained in the public [AWS F1 FPGA Development Kit](https://github.com/aws/aws-fpga) and the **Xilinx Vivado** EDA software suite provided by the AWS FPGA Developer AMI that you subscribed to in the first tutorial.
-Although you'll be using data and tools from AWS FPGA developer resources, you will not be running on the F1 FPGA instance; we're simply taking advantage of the design data, IP, and software that these kits provide to run software simulations on EC2 compute instances.
+The example workload uses the designs and IP contained in the public **AWS F1 FPGA Development Kit** and the **Xilinx Vivado** EDA software suite provided by the **AWS FPGA Developer AMI** that you subscribed to in the first tutorial.
+Although you'll be using data and tools from AWS FPGA developer resources, you will not be running on the F1 FPGA instance or executing any type of FPGA workload; we're simply running software simulations on EC2 compute instances using the design data, IP, and software that these kits provide.

 **Note** there is are no additional charges to use the AWS F1 FPGA Development Kit or the  **Xilinx Vivado** tools in the AWS FPGA Developer AMI.
 You are only charged for the underlying AWS resources consumed by running the AMI and included software.